sunilthetab/slackbot/Milestone 1/FIXDESIGN.md

   ```

   ii.
-The following maintains a persistent user state:
+The following spawns an instance of the bot:

   ```javascript